-In 1998 Lear created the Lear Family Foundation, which supports many leftwing causes and organizations.
+In 1998 Lear created the Lear Family Foundation, which supports many left-wing causes and organizations.

-In a 2002 interview on PBS, Lear was asked by host Bill Moyers, “Did your heart leap with joy last week when the Federal Court in California said that the Pledge of Allegiance is unconstitutional because that phrase ‘one nation, Under God’ violates the separation of church and state?”
+In a 2002 interview with PBS, Lear was asked by host Bill Moyers, “Did your heart leap with joy last week when the Federal Court in California said that the Pledge of Allegiance is unconstitutional because that phrase ‘one nation, Under God’ violates the separation of church and state?”
 Lear responded: “I won’t say that I was pleased; [but] I wasn’t upset.”

-In the run-up to the 2004 elections, Lear founded “Declare Yourself,” a get-out-the-vote campaign using Hollywood entertainment figures and the Internet to inspire young Americans to become registered voters.
-Notwithstanding his leftwing leanings, Lear insisted that the voter drive was nonpartisan.
-The initiative was supported by celebrities with a decidedly leftwing bent, including Drew Barrymore, Cameron Diaz, Ed Norton, and Kevin Spacey.In March 2008, Campaign for America’s Future presented Lear with its Lifetime Leadership Award, recognizing him for “his work as both a groundbreaking television producer and an outspoken progressive activist and benefactor”; for “fighting the rising influence of the religious right in American politics”; and for having created People for the American Way, “an organization that has been a staunch critic of the right and a fierce defender of the principle that progressive Americans must have their faith and their patriotism acknowledged and respected.”
+In March 2008 the Campaign for America’s Future presented Lear with its Lifetime Leadership Award, recognizing him for “his work as both a groundbreaking television producer and an outspoken progressive activist and benefactor”; for “fighting the rising influence of the religious right in American politics”; and for having created People for the American Way, “an organization that has been a staunch critic of the right and a fierce defender of the principle that progressive Americans must have their faith and their patriotism acknowledged and respected.”
 In his acceptance speech, Lear lamented that the U.S. was being controlled by “the neocons, theocons, and big business—a threesome to end all threesomes.”

 In June 2009 Lear co-chaired a Campaign for America’s Future “awards gala” honoring a number of “progressive champions.”